 If you have a huge mess on your hands, like burned on food residue, you may need to do a little dry scrubbing.
-You can use a safe, gentle, food-based abrasive material such as coarse sea salt or cornmeal to clean your griddle.
+You can use a safe, gentle, food-based abrasive material such as coarse sea salt (Amazon) or cornmeal to clean your griddle.
 Sprinkle the abrasive into your cookware, then scrub away the residue with a paper towel.
 If needed, follow the soap and water instructions above, or just wipe down the griddle with a new coat of oil.

 Post-cleaning care and maintenance

 It’s very important to “re-season” your cast iron griddle after use.
 This basically means coating it with a new layer of oil that can polymerize and create a renewed nonstick surface.
 This step is really only necessary for the second or third scenarios described above, since cleaning it with oil in the first scenario takes care of the re-seasoning process.

 These bamboo utensils from Amazon are perfect for cast iron cooking.

 After drying your pan thoroughly, drop a bit of cooking oil into the pan and rub it into the cast iron cooking surface, making sure to rub out any spots that look particularly greasy.
 It should look like a brand new griddle after this imperative re-seasoning step.
 It’ll be ready to use again in no time!